XuJiandong/smt-cli/README.md

 There are 2 formats to represent it:
 * hex format
-  which is started with "0x", the followed by hex string.
+  which is started with "0x", then followed by hex string.
 For example,
    * 0x0
    * 0xFFEF

   Normally they are used as string in Rust or C.

 * array format
   plain number, delimited by ",".
 For example,
    * 100,200,300
    * 0

   Normally they are used as literal in Rust or C.

 padding with zero if the length is smaller than 32.
+Use "--hex" to print hash in hex format: by default, it's in array format.